A Systematic Review of Robustness in Deep Learning for Computer Vision: Mind the gap?: Discussion and Perspectives

 \subsection{Conclusions and Future Research Directions}

-While much progress has been made in improving the robustness of deep learning models to altered or corrupted inputs, the results of this study and separate large-scale empirical efforts~\cite{taori2020measuring, djolonga2021robustness} demonstrate a persistent robustness gap.
-In order to close this gap, an essential consideration for future research is a clear, concise definition of robustness in computer vision which better establishes preconditions such as the expected corruption types, likelihood, and severity, as well as a clear definition of the expected model performance under these conditions.
+While much progress has been made in improving the performance of deep learning models on altered or corrupted inputs, the results of this study and separate large-scale empirical efforts~\cite{taori2020measuring, djolonga2021robustness} demonstrate a persistent robustness gap between what is currently achievable and what is expected and necessary for safety-critical applications.
+In order to close this gap, an essential consideration for future research is a clear, concise definition of robustness in computer vision which better establishes preconditions such as the expected corruption types, likelihood, and severity, as well as a clear definition of the expected model performance under these conditions which may be based on human performance, reference models, or application-specific requirements.

 In the context of tactics, adaptive models were largely absent in the studies in this review.
 For instance, models utilizing top-down or recurrent feedback might offer greater capacity for adaptation to corruptions during the inference stage.
 The majority of tactics (architectural, data, or optimization-focused) operate on the assumption that a static set of weights can be learned, which is robust in the face of diverse corruption types and severities.
 This assumption may need to be more heavily challenged in order to achieve greater corruption robustness.